TFD

 Built-in constant values

-, or may be removed entirely (in which case they also don't contribute to#function_id
+#proc_name_array, or may be removed entirely (in which case they also don't contribute to#proc_idor#proc_count).

 Type functions